NamanSatish/namansatish.github.io/_projects/proj_2.md

         </div>
     </div>
 </div>
 In this example, I chose a picture I took of a purple flower that was out of focus.
-The original to sharpened image shows no perceptible difference, as the high frequency components are negligible, and ergo, the sharpening effect is minimal.
-The blurred image likewise lacks any noticeable difference to the original image, as there was very few high frequency components to begin with.
+The original sharpened image shows no perceptible difference, as the high-frequency components are negligible, and ergo, the sharpening effect is minimal.
+The blurred image likewise lacks any noticeable difference from the original image, as there were very few high-frequency components to begin with.
 For the final blurred to sharpened image, I greatly increased the alpha value to 10, sigma to 4, and kernel size to 15.
-This demonstrates some of the limitations of sharpening, as the image has recieved an effect akin to chromatic aberration.
-There is color fringing around the edges of the petals, out of focus details such as the leaves seem less natural, and the overall image noise has increased.
-The sharpened image has gained detail in the center of the flower, but at the cost of the image's overall asthetic quality.
+This demonstrates some of the limitations of sharpening, as the image has received an effect akin to chromatic aberration.
+There is color fringing around the edges of the petals, out-of-focus details such as the leaves seem less natural, and the overall image noise has increased.
+The sharpened image has gained detail in the center of the flower but at the cost of the image's overall aesthetic quality.

 ## Hybrid Images